-- Net of Series C Selling Commissions and Series C Dealer-Manager Fees. - (2) The Series C Offering commenced during the three months ended June 30, 2020.
+Net of Series C Selling Commissions and Series C Dealer-Manager Fees.

-As of June 30, 2020, excluding Series C Selling Commissions and Series C Dealer-Manager Fees, we have incurred approximately \$302,000 of costs related to the Series C Offering, which are initially recorded as deferred offering costs (included within Other assets, net on the accompanying Condensed Consolidated Balance Sheets) and are applied against gross proceeds received from the offering through additional paid-in capital as shares of the Series C Preferred Stock are sold.
-See Note 11, "Subsequent Events-Equity Activity-Series C Preferred Stock," for sales of Series C Preferred Stock completed subsequent to June 30, 2020.
+As of September 30, 2020, excluding Series C Selling Commissions and Series C Dealer-Manager Fees, we have incurred approximately \$\sigma 25,000\$ of costs related to the Series C Offering, which are initially recorded as deferred offering costs (included within Other assets, net on the accompanying Condensed Consolidated Balance Sheets) and are applied against gross proceeds received from the offering through additional paid-in capital as shares of the Series C Preferred Stock are sold.
+See Note 11, "Subsequent Events-Equity Activity-Series C Preferred Stock," for sales of Series C Preferred Stock completed subsequent to September 30, 2020.

-The Series C Offering will terminate on the date (the "Series C Termination Date") that is the earlier of either June 1, 2025 (unless terminated earlier or extended by our Board of Directors), or the date on which all 20,000,000 shares in the Primary Series C Offering are sold.
+The Series C Offering will terminate on the date (the "Series C Termination Date") that is the earlier of either June 1, 2025 (unless terminated earlier or extended by our Board of Directors), or the date on which all 20,000,000 shares in the Primary

+Series C Offering are sold.
 There is currently no public market for shares of the Series C Preferred Stock; however, we intend to apply to list the Series C Preferred Stock on Nasdaq or another national securities exchange within one calendar year after the Series C Termination Date, though there can be no assurance that a listing will be achieved in such timeframe, or at all.